B1 · IntermediateEnglish

 Vocabulary in this lesson

-Tap a word to hear it, or save it to your study list.
+Play a word to hear it, then mark it as known or save it to study.

-Might, may, will, probably
+Might, May, Will probably

 B1